vmware-serengeti/serengeti-pantry/README.md

    * etc.
 * pig  : install Pig package
 * hive : install Hive package
+* postgresql : install a Postgresql Server
 * install_from : install a package from a tarball

+## New Features

-## Support for Multi Hadoop Distributions
+### Support for Multi Hadoop Distributions

 The support for Multi Hadoop Distribution is a big exciting feature we add into VMware Serengeti Cookbooks.